 No matter what you read in advance about the Lofoten Islands the first-hand experience surpasses your expectations.
 Often when you see tourism photos of a place you think to yourself – “we will never get to see that view without our own boat or helicopter” but the reality on the Lofotens is that these beautiful views (as shown to the right) are completely accessible and you WILL see them with you own eyes!

-We stay six nights at the 4* Thon Hotel in main town of Svolvær (pop.
-4,500) which is situated on Austvågøy, the largest island of the archipelago before continuing on to the magical island of Senja and finally Tromsø.
+We stay seven nights at the 4* Thon Lofoten located directly overlooking the harbour in main town of Svolvær (pop.
+4,500) which is situated on Austvågøy, the largest island of the archipelago before continuing on to the magical island of Senja and finally two nights in Tromsø.